 - Sales qualified leads: SQLs are leads that Sales sees as good enough opportunities to follow up.
 If Sales don’t think a lead is ready to become a customer yet, they will pass it back to Marketing to be nurtured for longer.

 Both teams need to be focused on generating good quality leads so that as few leads are passed back as possible.
 Marketing should agree to generate a certain number of quality leads each month, while Sales agrees to work a certain number of these leads.
 These goals should be measured each month so that neither team can complain that the other isn’t pulling their weight.

 Sales Development Representative (SDR)

 It’s worth having a Sales Development Representative on your team to assist with the alignment of Sales and Marketing.
 They are the people who know about both sides of the story.
-They are the part of the Sales team that is less focused on selling now, and more focused on getting qualified leads down the pipeline.
+SDRs are the part of the sales team that is less focused on selling now, and more focused on getting qualified leads down the pipeline.

 They are the people who figure out if an MQL is also an SQL.
-They follow up on information they get from Marketing about leads, which stops Sales from wasting time on unqualified leads, which in turn leads to better conversion rates and more revenue generated.
+They follow up on information they get from marketing about leads.
+This stops sales from wasting time on unqualified leads.
+In turn, leads to better conversion rates and more revenue generated.

 Collaboration between Sales and Marketing is the key to getting more qualified leads through the pipeline.
 Marketing needs to score and nurture leads and Sales needs to turn them into customers and close the deals.
 With the two teams working together this process becomes more efficient and therefore generates more sales and revenue for the company.